cs20-lpc/week-4-mon-lab-zack1stplayer/README.md

-# Lab 4
+# Week 4 Mon Lab

 ## Directions

 You will be partially implementing the List ADT as a linked list.
 The `List` abstract class is already given to you, along with the header file for the `LinkedList` class, and a skeleton of its implementation file.
 A few operations have been given temporary, empty implementations.
 We will discuss how to do these in the next lecture.

-You are also in charge of writing your own driver program to test your `LinkedList` class.
+You are also in charge of writing your own driver program (__Make sure to call your file driver.cpp__) to test your `LinkedList` class.
 Be thorough with your testing by checking all the operations in different scenarios and with various data types.

 ## Notes